9K52 Luna-M: Syria

-In what became its first use in combat, Syrian forces fired a FROG-7 barrage at Galilee on 7 October and 8 October 1973, in the course of the Yom Kippur War.
+In its first use in combat, Syrian forces fired a Frog-7 barrage at Galilee on 7 October and 8 October 1973, during the Yom Kippur War.
 Although aimed at Israeli air bases such as Ramat David, the rockets struck several Israeli settlements.
-These unintended attacks on civilians gave Israel the justification to launch a sustained air campaign inside Syria itself.
+These unintended attacks on civilians gave Israel an excuse to launch a sustained air campaign inside Syria itself.

-Starting in 2012, during the Syrian Civil War, the Syrian Army fired several FROG-7 rockets against different areas under control of different insurgent formations.
+Starting in 2012, during the Syrian Civil War, the Syrian Army fired several Frog-7 rockets against areas under the control of different insurgent formations.